swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-12-serve-the-model-locally-with-bentoml.md

-# Chapter 12: Serve the model locally with MLEM
+# Chapter 12: Serve the model locally with BentoML

 ## Introduction

-Now that the model is using [MLEM](../tools.md), enabling the extraction of metadata upon saving, you will serve the model and leverage the capabilities of [FastAPI](https://fastapi.tiangolo.com/) to create local endpoints for interacting with the model.
+Now that the model is using [BentoML](../tools.md), enabling the extraction of metadata upon saving, you will serve the model and leverage the capabilities of [FastAPI](https://fastapi.tiangolo.com/) to create local endpoints for interacting with the model.

 In this chapter, you will learn how to:

-1. Install MLEM with FastAPI support
-2. Serve the model with FastAPI
+1. Serve the model with BentoML and FastAPI
-3. Push the changes to DVC and Git
+2. Push the changes to DVC and Git

 The following diagram illustrates control flow of the experiment at the end of this chapter:

+TODO: Update this chart

 ```mermaid
 flowchart TB